Human Desire: Production

-Human Desire was released in 2019 on dual-format Blu-ray Region B by Eureka!, U.K. and on world-wide Region A/B/C compatible Blu-ray in 2020 from Blackfire Productions, Spain.
+In 2019, Human Desire was released on a Region B Blu-ray in the UK by Eureka!.
+In 2023, it was released on a world-wide Region A/B/C compatible Blu-ray in the US by Kino Lorber.

 Reception

 A contemporary review in Variety wrote that Lang "... goes overboard in his effort to create mood."
 Bosley Crowther of The New York Times wrote at the time of the film's release, "[T]here isn't a single character in it for whom it builds up the slightest sympathy—and there isn't a great deal else in it for which you're likely to have the least regard."

-In 2008 critic Dave Kehr wrote of the film, "Gloria Grahame, at her brassiest, pleads with Glenn Ford to do away with her slob of a husband, Broderick Crawford. ...
+In 2008, critic Dave Kehr wrote of the film, "Gloria Grahame, at her brassiest, pleads with Glenn Ford to do away with her slob of a husband, Broderick Crawford. ...
 A gripping melodrama, marred only by Ford's inability to register an appropriate sense of doom."

 As of 2022 Rotten Tomatoes rated the film at 59% positive based on 17 reviews.